 With the new year in full swing and holiday planning at the top of the to-do list, today I’m kicking off my ‘New York City Hotel Idea’ series.
-First up, I’m eyeing the LIFE Hotel which opened in April 2017 and looks really cool.
+First up, I’m eyeing the LIFE Hotel which opened in April 2017 in the old LIFE Magazine building and looks really cool.
 Here’s the lowdown…

 Location: 19 West 31st Street.
 Midtown/NoMad

 Rates: From around $200/night for a standard queen, depending on the time of year

 • A nostalgic atmosphere with a simple, modern twist

 • To stay in a restored 19th-century Beaux-Arts building that was once the headquarters for LIFE Magazine